ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 # TODO

-TODO: Consider negotiation for receipt as "JSON" or "YAML".
+TODO: Consider negotiation for Receipt as "JSON" or "YAML".
 TODO: Consider impact of media type on "Data URIs" and QR Codes.

 # IANA Considerations